hbctraining/variant_analysis/lessons/02_fastqc.md

 ### Running FastQC

-Before we do anything else, we need to reload the module since we exited out of our single core interactive session.
+Before we do anything else, we need to reload the module since have a new interactive session.

 ```bash
 $ module load fastqc/0.12.1